Skip to content

 This spring, why not try cleaning your home the National Trust way?
 We’ve raided our cleaning experts’ toolkit to bring you top tips for keeping your house spick and span.

-With over 300 historic properties to look after, we know a thing or two about cleaning.
-Our biggest houses can need as much as 240 hours of cleaning every week – as well as a small army of staff and volunteers.
+With more than 300 historic houses to look after, we know a thing or two about cleaning.
+The biggest houses may require up to 240 hours of cleaning every week – as well as a small army of staff and volunteers.

-With so much space to cover, our experts draw on an array of tips and techniques which have stood the test of time.
+With so much space to cover, we draw on an array of tips and techniques which have stood the test of time.
 Where possible we opt for natural cleaning products and old-fashioned methods that are good for the environment.

 Expert tips for cleaning your home